AdRoll/hologram/README.md

 Hologram requires the following things to already be setup:

 * A Go development environment on one workstation, with `$GOPATH` already setup.
 A docker container (adroll/hologram_env) is provided that includes all dependencies and support for cross-compiling linux/osx binaries and building deb/osx packages.
 This container can be launched from the hologram.sh script, so you don't even need to have a working go environment to build and develop on hologram.
-* An LDAP server with `sshPublicKey` attributes on user records to store their SSH public keys.
+* An LDAP server with `sshPublicKey` attributes on user records to store their SSH public keys (configurable attribute name).
 * `ssh-agent` running on all workstations using Hologram Agent, configured to load the key you have stored in LDAP for that user.
 * An AWS account that you can administer IAM permissions in.
 * A "developer" IAM role or something similar that has the minimum permissions that you want your developers to have by default.